 - Add chopped parsley or dill.

 - The most obvious variation to make with Texas toast is to use it whenever you need to serve a sandwich or flatbread.
-For instance, using Texas Toast for your BLT can add another dimension to this popular sandwich.
+For instance, using Texas Toast for a BLT can add another dimension to this popular sandwich.

 - Trying out various cheeses and toppings like pepperoni lets you go from Texas Toast to mini-pizzas that are sure to please a crowd.